loeiten/IN2140/network_theory_assignments/set_4.md

 ### 2D

-Is Selective repeat always better than Go-Back-N?
+Is Selective Repeat always better than Go-Back-N?

 ### Answer assignment 2